 Challenges and Considerations:

-– Cultural Pluralism in Global Governance: The diversity of cultural perspectives must be reflected in global governance structures to ensure fair representation and effective decision-making.
+– Pluralism in Global Governance: A range of cultural perspectives should be included in global decision-making.

 3. Ethical Considerations: